capactio/capact/docs/tutorial/rocketchat-installation/README.md

 ### Goal

-This instruction will guide you through the installation of RocketChat on a Kubernetes cluster using Voltron.
+This instruction will guide you through the installation of RocketChat on a Kubernetes cluster using Capact.

 RocketChat depends on the MongoDB database.